 About Principal Lee Morin

-Lee Morin is an entertainment attorney based in Old Fourth Ward, Atlanta.
-She owns and manages a law firm, MORIN Entertainment Law, and a consulting agency, Counterintuitive.
+Lee Morin is an entertainment attorney located in Old Fourth Ward, Atlanta.
+She owns a law firm, MORIN Entertainment Law, and a consulting agency, Counterintuitive.
 Her law firm serves the film, music, game, theatre & performing arts, visual & applied arts, and literary industries using her legal specialties in business law, intellectual property law, nonprofits, and art & entertainment law.
 Lee’s consulting agency offers music supervision and producer services as a qualified production expense under the Georgia Entertainment Industry Investment Act to projects in the film, television, and digital entertainment industries.

 Lee Morin has over twelve years of experience in legal services.
 She has experience in corporate law departments of global companies and national to regional law firms.
 Lee has a cumulative twelve years experience in intellectual property providing support in patents, and copyright registration, trademark prosecution, trade secret protection, and enforcement.
 She has served on the board of directors for nonprofits and volunteers in trade associations.
 Lee speaks fluent French and holds a dual citizenship with the United States and France.

 Lee has a background in the creative and performing arts.
 She holds degrees in English & History with Advanced Honors from Georgia State University (GSU) in addition to her Juris Doctor.
 While at GSU, Lee served as a college radio disc jockey, producer, and announcer for nationally recognized WRAS-Atlanta, 88.5FM.
 She published photography and compositions in award-winning literary magazine, Impressions.
 Lee acted in stage productions, danced classical ballet and jazz, studied and played clarinet.
 She is also an alto vocalist, preferring performing early twentieth century jazz, blues, and anything from the Great American Songbook.

 Lee is an active networker with a reach across several industries.
-She is a member of the Entertainment & Sports, Intellectual Property, and International Law sections of the Georgia Bar, Georgia Production Partnership, Atlanta Film Society, Association Internationale du Film d’Animation (ASIFA-South), Georgia Game Developers Association, Georgia Music Partners, Recording Academy®, and National Association of Record Industry Professionals (NARIP), where she serves on the Atlanta Board of Directors since 2015.
+She is a member of the Entertainment & Sports, Intellectual Property, and Business Law sections of the Georgia Bar, Georgia Production Partnership, Atlanta Film Society, Association Internationale du Film d’Animation (ASIFA-South), Georgia Game Developers Association, Georgia Music Partners, Recording Academy®, and National Association of Record Industry Professionals (NARIP), where she has served on the Atlanta Board of Directors since February 2015.